 So what can you do if you think your pipes might be frozen?
 It is very important to turn off the power to your water supply before you try to thaw your pipe in order to keep the pipe from breaking.
 Try warming the frozen area of the pipe with heated water or packing towels that have been soaked in hot water around your water pipes.
 If these steps don’t solve the problem, call a professional plumber in to assist.
 Do not attempt to use a blowtorch, kerosene or propane heater, or anything else with an open flame, as these are fire hazards.

 If the pipe has actually burst, begin soaking up the water with a mop, rags or sponges to clean up as much as you can before it causes damage.
 If the damage is critical, go ahead and reach out to your insurance agent – some homeowners insurance policies cover burst pipes that cause water damage.

 The American Red Cross recommends taking these measures to stop your pipes from freezing:

 Keep garage doors sealed if there are water supply lines in the garage.

 Open kitchen and bathroom cabinet doors to allow warmer air to circulate around the plumbing.
-Be sure to move any harmful cleaners and household chemicals up out of the reach of children.
+Be sure to move any toxic cleaners and household chemicals up out of the reach of children.

 When the weather is very cold outside, let the cold water drip from the faucet served by exposed pipes.
-Running water through the pipe - even at a trickle - helps stop pipes from freezing.
+Running water through the pipe - even at a trickle - helps prevent pipes from freezing.

 Keep the thermostat set to the same temperature both during the day and at night.
-By temporarily suspending the use of lower nighttime temperatures, you may have a higher heating bill, but you can prevent a much more costly repair job if pipes freeze and burst.
+By temporarily suspending the use of lower nighttime temperatures, you may incur a higher heating bill, but you can prevent a much more costly repair job if pipes freeze and burst.

-If you will be leaving during cold weather, leave the heat on in your home, set to a temperature no lower than 55° F.
+If you will be going away during cold weather, leave the heat on in your home, set to a temperature no lower than 55° F.